 I hate making bulletin boards.
 I don’t know how elementary teachers do all these cutesy ones.
-To make putting them up easier in fall, I try to take the time to really clean them up at the end of the school year.
+To make putting them up easier in the fall, I try to take the time to really clean them up at the end of the school year.

 Yes, that means even busting out the stapler remover and pulling out each individual staple.
-To me, it just makes putting up next year’s bulletin board a little easier (and neater looking).
+To me, it just makes putting up next year’s bulletin board a little easier (and neater-looking).

 This philosophy should be applied to anything you hate doing in the classroom.
 Brainstorm some small chores that you–or better yet, a student–can do to help make your room feel clean and ready next year.

 Empty the pencil shavings in your pencil sharpener.
-Wipe out bins and totes.
+Wipeout bins and totes.
 Test those markers to see which ones have completely died.

 Reorganize and number the laptops in your computer cart.
-Finally add those genre labels to your classroom books.
+Finally, add those genre labels to your classroom books.
 Take five minutes to really, really clean your blackboards.

-If you generally use the same back to school activities each year, you could even run those copies now.
+If you generally use the same back-to-school activities each year, you could even run those copies now.
 I mean, you know how long that line for the copier is going to be in September!

 Use all that weird, extra time after finals and during prep time to really prep your space and do what you can to make that first week back as easy as possible.